Mjmalin/WordleSolver/README.md

 ![image](./wordlepic15.png)

-It then uses list comprehension to subtract all past solutions from all possible solutions, since Wordle never repeats (the program theoretically might need to be updated once all have been used).
+It then uses list comprehension to subtract all past solutions from all possible solutions, since Wordle never repeats solutions.

 ![image](./wordlepic16.png)